emojiseed/bip-emojiseed/README.md

 ## ✅ Next Steps

 - Submit `bip-emoji.rst` to the Bitcoin dev mailing list.
 - Gather feedback from wallets, libraries, and the standards community.

+---

+## 🤝 Contributing?

+Want to propose better mappings?

+- Open a pull request suggesting **emoji improvements** (especially for abstract words).
+- Ensure changes **preserve uniqueness** and follow the **tightening rules**.
+- Add reasoning for semantic fit.